back_to_top.svgLeft_arrow.svgRight_arrow.svg

 Sometimes when we read a description of a chief of staff it can seem like ‘everything but the kitchen sink’.
 It can seem unwieldy to sort through existing information about the role, to tease out what you need to ensure it suits your needs.
 With this in mind, this article is not intended to be a comprehensive list for any chief of staff role or scenario, but it addresses a particular focus on the critical strategic aspects of the chief of staff in navigating the public and private contexts with the intent to effectively negotiate in these types of organisations and with their respective decision-makers.

-I argue that while there are some similarities, there are, in fact, key differences in the challenges that chief of staff face in these two arenas.
+I argue that while there are some similarities, there are, in fact, key differences in the challenges that chiefs of staff face in these two arenas.

 Author Bio